-There may be a requirement for an evidence based, project level HRA to assess the impact of this development on European Protected.
-Mitigation could be required such as adequate daily recreation and dog walking facilities to meet needs.
+There may be a requirement for an evidence based, project level HRA, to inform the provision of greenspace that provides adequate daily recreation and dog walking facilities to meet needs and to provide European site mitigation.

 It is anticipated that the dwellings could be delivered by the end of 2019.